CAPE TOWN, SOUTH AFRICA 7 Days

 SAFETY CONCERNS:

-Cape Town comes up frequently as a concern by potential visitors.
+Cape Town comes up frequently as a concern for potential visitors.
 To be clear, it needs to be put in perspective:

-Cape Town has dry periods in November through March.
+Cape Town has dry periods from November through March.

 The warmest months are December through March.